We advocate for the importance of all members engaging in life-long faith journeys.

 Community Support

 There are multiple ministries in the diocese that work with underserved communities.
-Learn more about how you can get involved and start serving today.
+Learn more about how you can get involved with these domestic poverty initiatives and start serving today.

 Community Support Ministries